Predictia/AQUA/aquathon/breakout_2/README.md

 Time: 15:45 CEST
 Link: Please join the general session and then select breakout room 2: [zoom](https://didattica.polito.it/pls/portal30/sviluppo.bbb_corsi.waitRoom?id=59903&p_tipo=DOCENTE)

 This is a hands-on session where we will explore some deeper (more advanced) aspects of AQUA.
-In particular, we will focus on direct FDB access, dask, parallelization, streaming access, the fixer and, time permitting, some advanced details about grids.
+In particular, we will focus on direct FDB access, dask, parallelization, streaming access, the fixer and, time permitting, some advanced details about catalogue entries.
 The session is chaired by **[Jost von Hardenberg](jost.hardenberg@polito.it)**.

 If you need any help, feel free to ask during the session or check out the provided resources.
 We’re looking forward to seeing you there!